 Links with other subjects:

-Subjects which have close links to Applied Psychology include: A Level Physical Education, Sport and Exercise Science, Biology, Mathematics, Sociology and Health & Social Care.
+Subjects which have close links to Applied Psychology include: A Level Physical Education, Sport Science, Biology, Mathematics, Sociology and Health & Social Care.

 Future Career Opportunities